ModyQyW/resume/index.en-US.md

 I am proficient in native JavaScript / TypeScript, Vue, React and other related front-end technologies, and I am able to complete front-end projects independently, as well as collaborate with team members on development.

-I post technical blogs on my personal website and participate in open source projects on Github to improve my technical skills.
+I post technical blogs on my personal website and participate in open source projects on Github to improve my skills.
 I hope I can become a TypeScript-based 10x full-stack engineer.

 ### Skills

-- Proficiency in Git collaboration and knowledge of CI/CD
+- Familiar with Git collaboration
-- Familiarity with CSS3 and proficiency with atomized CSS frameworks such as TailwindCSS, UnoCSS
+- Familiar with CSS3, PostCSS, SASS, TailwindCSS, UnoCSS and related
-- Familiarity with JavaScript (ES6+) and TypeScript
+- Familiar with JavaScript (ES6+) and TypeScript
-  - Proficiency in Vue, VueRouter, Pinia, ElementPlus, UniApp and peripheral development, knowledge of Nuxt, etc.
+  - Familiar with Vue, VueRouter, Pinia, ElementPlus, UniApp and related
+  - Understand Nuxt, Vuetify, iView, NaiveUI, etc.
-  - Proficiency in React, ReactRouter, Zustand, Antd, Taro and surrounding development, knowledge of Next, Redux, Mobx, ReactNative, etc.
+  - Familiar with React, ReactRouter, Zustand, Antd, Taro and related
+  - Understand Next, Redux, Mobx, ReactNative, MUI, etc.
+  - Familiar with writing simple scripts using Node.js
-- Proficiency in Rollup, Vite and peripheral development
+- Familiar with Rollup, Vite and related
-- Proficiency in using normalization tools such as ESLint, Stylelint, Prettier, LintStaged, Husky, etc.
+- Familiar with using specification tools such as ESLint, Stylelint, Prettier, LintStaged, Husky, etc.
+- Understand CI/CD, such as GitHub Actions, etc.
-- Currently learning technologies such as Web3, Solid, Nest, MongoDB, Redis, Docker, etc.
+- Currently learning technologies such as Web3, Nest, Docker, etc.

 ### Work